puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

     If ReadOnly is false, this field has no meaning and must be unspecified.

-    If ReadOnly is true, and this field is set to Disabled, the mount is not made recursively read-only.
+    If ReadOnly is true, and this field is set to Inactive, the mount is not made recursively read-only.
 If this field is set to IfPossible, the mount is made recursively read-only, if it is supported by the container runtime.
 If this field is set to Enabled, the mount is made recursively read-only if it is supported by the container runtime, otherwise the pod will not be started and an error will be generated to indicate the reason.

     If this field is set to IfPossible or Enabled, MountPropagation must be set to None (or be unspecified, which defaults to None).

-    If this field is not specified, it is treated as an equivalent of Disabled.
+    If this field is not specified, it is treated as an equivalent of Inactive.

   - **volumeMounts.subPath** (string)